Bernard-Dugas/r.diag/README.md

  has to be installed and active (see mfvalin/rmnlib on github.com).
 As well, the Vgrid Descriptors package used in the GEM v4+ model also has to be available.
-Furthermore, to generate the two cdf2xxx executables, the NetCDF v4 and UdUnits v2 library packages also have to available.
- These in turn require the hdf5, dl, z and expat libraries.
+Furthermore, to generate the two cdf2xxx executables, the NetCDF (v3 or v4) and UdUnits v2 library packages also have to available.
+These in turn require the hdf5, dl and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
+The current configuration assumes that NetCDF v4 is used.

  Most of the code available here is written in FORTRAN.
 As a consequnce of this, the conversion tool now uses a FORTRAN to